Diagnosing chaos with projected ensembles of process tensors: Discussion and Conclusion

 Distinct signatures of chaos can be seen from the properties of the PPE, provided that deterministic interventions are considered.
 We also compared the dependence of the PPE on deterministic and non-deterministic interventions, observing that the latter resulted in reduced mean and larger variance of the bipartite entanglement entropy.
 Monitored many-body systems---time-evolving systems with projective measurements acting at multiple times throughout the evolution---have been studied recently in the context of measurement-induced phase transitions~\cite{Skinner2019, PhysRevB.100.134306, PhysRevB.99.224307,PhysRevB.98.205136}.
 In these works, it has been shown that the action of measurements has a disentangling effect which competes with entanglement generation from unitary dynamics.
 A phase transition is known to occur when there is a sufficiently large measurement rate, resulting in area-law entanglement growth.
 This phase transition is strongly associated with information scrambling~\cite{PhysRevLett.125.030505}: for instance, it has been shown that non-interacting free fermion models have area-law entanglement growth for arbitrarily weak measurements~\cite{10.21468/SciPostPhys.7.2.024} indicating a potential method to distinguish chaotic and non-chaotic dynamics.
 The PPE we introduce here provides a general framework to analyze the conditional dynamics of monitored many-body states, incorporating arbitrary interventions such as stochastically applied measurements, and thus it may prove useful for future studies on the role of chaos in measurement-induced phase transitions.

 We generated the PPE using a fixed basis of local operators which act on the butterfly space.
 Other approaches to generating ensembles may be considered; for instance, in Ref.~\cite{Ippoliti2022solvablemodelofdeep}, they considered the ensemble of states on the butterfly space after acting a fixed basis of projective operators on the output states of the process.
 Comparing the signatures of chaos from this ensemble to the PPE may be interesting and is left for future work.
 The use of analytically tractable toy models in Ref.~\cite{Ippoliti2022solvablemodelofdeep} may also be useful for providing more accurate benchmarks of chaotic behavior, as opposed to the Haar ensemble used here.
+We have also considered a single type of initial state throughout, the N\'eel state.
+In Appendix \ref{app:initial_state_dep}, we explore two other types of initial states which have difficulty distinguishing chaotic from non-chaotic behaviour: typical (Haar-random) states and ground states.
+This emphasises the need for weakly entangled, high energy initial states for these probes to distinguish chaotic dynamics from integrable dynamics.
+These conditions are typically satisfied, for example, by the product states which constitute standard initial conditions for quantum computation and simulation.